-- Establish and communicate Safety Rules that define what is, and what is not, appropriate behaviour (these may be integrated into the more general Rules of the club). - Complete and maintain Safety Plans to guide members on safe practice in rowing. - Enable members to receive education and training in risk assessment and safe practice. - Produce and maintain Club Risk Assessments that cover each of the activities of the club. - Complete the Scottish Rowing Annual Safety Audit and consider implementing any improvements that this suggests. - Liaise with all water users and other stakeholders (such as the local sailing club) to ensure that neither will put the other at risk. - Encourage club members to be accountable for safety and report all incidents. - Take appropriate action if its members fail to abide by its Safety Rules.
+- Establish and publish a Safety Policy in which they commit to safety. - Provide a safe environment for their members and others to enjoy their sport. - Appoint a Club Rowing Safety Adviser (CRSA) (see RowSafe 3.4), to lead and advise on safe practice. - Support the CRSA and take their advice into account. - Establish and communicate Safety Rules that define what is, and what is not, appropriate behaviour (these may be integrated into the more general Rules of the club). - Complete and maintain Safety Plans to guide members on safe practice in rowing. - Enable members to receive education and training in risk assessment and safe practice. - Produce and maintain Club Risk Assessments that cover each of the activities of the club. - Complete the Scottish Rowing Annual Safety Audit and consider implementing any improvements that this suggests. - Liaise with all water users and other stakeholders (such as the local sailing club) to ensure that neither will put the other at risk. - Encourage club members to be accountable for safety and report all incidents. - Take appropriate action if its members fail to abide by its Safety Rules.